siobhain/cormeen-walkers/README.md

 				through the seasons, roads so quite that some have the grassy center!
 ### Future Implementations

-Future
+The following features and improvements are up for consideration for the next version fo the website :

-The current newsletter and archives of past newsletter be made available to user A "Route" section with drawing on google maps screenchots of routes travelled by the walking groups.
+- The current newsletter and archives of past newsletter be available for viewing.
+- A "Route" section with drawing on google map screenchots of the various road routes used  by the walking groups.
 There are 8 different looped routes that can be taken form this crossroads location and each has its own uniqueness.
-There are also 4 crosscountry/farmland routes to local townland/villages which were used by our ancestors in olden days where right of way is still upheld & thes eroutes could also be documented on the website.
+- There are 4 offroad crosscountry routes to local townlands/villages which were used by our ancestors in days gone by & the right of way is still upheld, These crosscountry routes be outlined and documented on the website, they are called Mass Paths.
-Links on the web site to join the various Whatsapp groups maintained by Walk Leaders.
+- Links on the web site to join the various Whatsapp groups maintained by Walking Group Leaders.
+- Consideration should be given if a contact phone number is required, this will largely be determined by feedback form current users.
+- Add any new walking groups that have started up since.

 ### Accessibility